angarsky/diveintopython/learn/file_handling.md

     print("File not found!")
 ```

-## Different Modes for File Handling in Python
+## Different Modes for a File Handling in Python

 In Python, there are several modes for file handling (file open modes) including: